telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 ---
-title: Create the Dashboard Main Page
+title: Create the Main Page
+page_title: Create the Main Page | Music Store Dashboard Tutorial
+description: "Learn how to create the Kendo UI Music Store Dashboard main page by using Telerik UI for ASP.NET MVC."
+slug: createthemainpage_muscistoredashboard_aspnetmvc
 position: 3
 ---

-# Create the Dashboard Main Page - Music Dashboard
+# Create the Main Page

+**Figure 1.
+An overview of the Kendo UI Music Store Sales page**

 ![dashboard-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/dashboard-overview.png)

-The main page constitutes the landing page of the Dashboard, and the navigation strip, an overview of recent sales far various periods of time, top singles and albums, and a series of gauges showing hourly data.
-For this view, we use a declarative approach similar to the Kendo UI Music Store itself, also using the **data-** attributes, and the [Kendo UI MVVM](http://demos.telerik.com/kendo-ui/web/mvvm/index.html) framework.
+The main page constitutes of the Dashboard landing page, and the navigation strip, an overview of recent sales for various periods of time, top singles and albums, and a series of gauges showing hourly data.
+For this view, the sample project uses a declarative approach similar to the Kendo UI Music Store itself, also using the `data-` attributes, and the [Kendo UI MVVM framework](http://demos.telerik.com/kendo-ui/web/mvvm/index.html).

-This page is contained in the files **app/views/main.html**, **app/main-view.js**, and **Content/home-view.css**
+This page is located in the files `app/views/main.html`, `app/main-view.js`, and `Content/home-view.css`.

+## Configuration

-## Display the Sales tabs
+### Display the Tabs

-To implement the listings of Sales for the various times, we start with some simple HTML to define the categories to display:
+To implement the listings of the Sales for the various times, start with some simple HTML to define the categories to display.

+###### Example

 	<section class="store-tall-tabs">
         <span class="big-sales-tab today-sales">